 There are also 12 programmed workouts that range from beginner to advanced for users that want to build up their stamina.
 The handlebars also move to provide you with the extra work that we were talking about in our last review.

 Features and Specs

 - LCD monitor

 - Foot level adjustment (perfect for smaller users)

 - Transport wheels

-The Reebok ZR8 is simply amazing in every way.
-This model offers the utmost quality, and exceptional amounts of resistance that are perfect for users of all levels.
+The Reebok ZR8 is a great mid-range machine.
+This model offers good build quality, and exceptional amounts of resistance that are perfect for users of all levels.
 The monitoring system and adjustable features are a nice addition to any workout.

 The JTX Strider X7 may be ranked third on our list, but it is still one of the best cross trainers on the market.
 If we really sat down and judged every feature, this model might even be tied for second in terms of quality and price.

 JTX gets a lot right with this model – we should know after using it for several weeks.